(Photo Credit: Wikimedia Commons)

 5. Fuel Leak

 A fuel leak doesn't directly affect your driving, but is still extremely dangerous to leave unfixed.
-This problem is easily detectable—you may physically see fuel dripping from your car's gas tank, or smell gasoline while driving.
-If the leak is serious, you may also notice that your car needs to be re-fuelled more than usual.
-Gasoline is highly flammable, which means that as long as your tank is leaking, all it takes is a small spark at the right time to send your car up in flames.
-You can never be too safe when it comes to fire hazards, and if you think you might have a fuel leak, you should get your tank checked and repaired immediately.
+This problem is easily detectable—you may see fuel dripping from your car, or smell gasoline while driving.
+If the leak is serious, you may notice that your car needs to be re-fuelled more than usual.
+Gasoline is highly flammable, which means a small spark is all it takes to send your car up in flames.
+You can never be too safe when it comes to fire hazards.
+If you think you might have a fuel leak, you should get your tank checked and repaired immediately.

 Another possible side effect of a fuel leak is headaches and dizziness while driving.
 Fuel contains toxic carbon monoxide, and if a significant amount has leaked, it could make you sick from breathing it in.
-Sudden dizziness is also dangerous when you're on the road, and if you're breathing in enough gasoline to be light-headed, the leak is definitely a big problem.
+Sudden dizziness is extremely dangerous when you're on the road.
+If you're breathing in enough gasoline to be light-headed, the leak is definitely a big problem.
 Air the car immediately, and get it to the mechanic as soon as you can.
-Toxic substances like fuel are not to be played around with!